anisurrahman072/Backend-code-for-conFusion-Project/README.md

 # Backend-code-for-conFusion-Project
 This is the backend code for my project conFusion.
 I have build the REST API here for conFusion.
+###### In future i shall integrate this backend project with both of my `Angular Project` & `React Project` of conFusion Project and then upload the projects in https://www.heroku.com/ ######

 ### Run mongoDB
 You can run mongoDB by ths command: `mongod --dbpath=data --bind_ip 127.0.0.1`